What is the High Potential program?

 How is the HP FYAC different from the FYAC for all first year students?

-All first year students at Saint Mary’s College are enrolled in a yearlong .25 credit course – First Year Advising Cohort (FYAC) and receive a pass/fail grade.
+All first year students at Saint Mary’s College are enrolled in a yearlong .25 credit course – FYAC, and receive a pass/fail grade.
 This course meets regularly throughout the fall and spring semester and provides instructional support from your faculty academic advisor on issues related to time management, study skills, and use of campus resources.